keithalewis/math/sdt.md

 > In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point.

+An astounding amount of human brain power went into attempts to prove this from Euclid's other axioms.
+One way to show a statement is not true is to provide a counterexample.

+It is possible to have no, or infinitely many, parallel "lines" in a "plane" through a "point" not on a given line where "point", "line", and "plane" that satisfy all of Euclids other axioms.

-It goes against evolution to belive humans think in terms of axioms and rules of inference.
+Human brains did not evovle to think is terms of axioms and rules of inference.

 ## Set